crystal-lang/crystal-book/installation/from_source_repository.md

 4. Run `make spec` to ensure all specs pass, and you've installed everything correctly.
 5. Use `bin/crystal` to run your crystal files

+If you would like more information about the new `bin/crystal`, check out the [using the compiler](https://crystal-lang.org/docs/using_the_compiler/) documentation.

 Note: The actual binary is built in to `.build/crystal`, but the `bin/crystal` wrapper script is what you should use to run crystal.